hurbcom/challenge-charlie/README.md

 To avoid subsequent unncessary apis calls to opencage, bing, openweather and coinbase, redis comes in hand to help delivering cached data easly and fast.

 ### Clean Architecture
-> to provide the code architecture
+> to provide the code architecture with a domain centric approach

 ![Code architecture overview](/docs/code-architecture-overview.png)